antitree/go-pillage-registries/README.md

 ```
 If `--local` is not provided and the value for `<registry>` ends with a common tarball extension such as `.tar`, `.tar.gz`, or `.tgz`, `pilreg` will automatically switch to local mode and scan that file.

+When pilreg completes a scan it saves the Docker image history in a file named with the image's sha256 digest under `<output>/results/`.
+If this file is found on a subsequent run, the image is skipped and not scanned again.

 ## Example:

 In the [example directory](example/) there is an example of an image which